-The average liquidity maintenance ratios of the Bank and Public Finance are computed using the arithmetic mean of each calendar month's average ratio as reported in the return relating to the liquidity position submitted to the HKMA.
-The core funding ratio is not applicable to Public Finance.
+The average liquidity maintenance ratio is computed on a solo basis using the arithmetic mean of each calendar month's average liquidity maintenance ratio as reported in the return relating to the liquidity position submitted to the HKMA.

-Liquidity exposures and funding needs are measured and assessed at the level of individual legal entities (i.e. the Bank and its core operating subsidiaries) and Mainland China Office (i.e. Shenzhen Branch and its sub-branches).
-Pursuant to the HKMA/Securities and Futures Commission's requirements, the transferability of liquidity of the Bank and its operating subsidiaries takes into account the need of compliance with trigger points of liquidity related ratios and minimum liquidity capital level; and other legal and regulatory limitations such as limits of connected exposures and capital related ratios.
-Pursuant to the requirements of China Banking and Insurance Regulatory Commission, the Mainland China Office of the Bank is required to maintain regulatory liquidity ratios in Renminbi ("RMB") and foreign currencies of not less than 25%.
-Due to the foreign exchange controls imposed by the State Administration of Foreign Exchange ("SAFE") in China, cross-border funding flows to and from Mainland China is subject to the supervision and approval of the SAFE.
-In view of the limitation on transferability of liquidity, Mainland China Office has maintained high and sufficient liquidity to meet its business needs.
-As at 31 December 2021, the liquidity ratios in RMB and foreign currencies of Mainland China Office were more than 100%.
+Liquidity exposures and funding needs are measured and assessed at the level of individual legal entities (i.e. the Company and its core operating subsidiaries).
+Pursuant to the HKMA/ Securities and Futures Commission's requirements, the transferability of liquidity of the Company and its operating subsidiaries takes into account the need of compliance with trigger points of liquidity related ratios and minimum liquidity capital level; and other legal and regulatory limitations such as limits of connected exposures and capital related ratios.

-The table below shows an analysis of financial assets and financial liabilities (including key off-balance sheet items) analysed by principal according to the periods that they are expected to be recovered or settled.
+The table below shows an analysis of financial assets and financial liabilities analysed by principal according to the periods that they are expected to be recovered or settled.
+There were no key off-balance sheet items as at 31 December 2021.